fabiommendes/sidekick/docs/intro-functions.rst

 ...................

 You might have seen CS theorists talking about applicative functors, monads and whatnot.
-In Sidekick those concepts were adapted to Python and were given less intimidating names and definitions.
+In Sidekick, those concepts were adapted to Python and were given less intimidating names and definitions.

 The ``sk.apply(func, col)`` is a special function that applies `func` to